 Certifications for countries that are not members of the Hague Convention

-If the document is going to be sent to a country that is not a member of the Hague Convention, an apostille or certification by the Secretary of State’s Office will not be sufficient.
+If the document is going to be sent to a country that is not a party to the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents, an apostille or certification by the Secretary of State’s Office will not be sufficient.
 These documents will require a regular certification that is required to be authenticated by the U.S. Department of State after receiving State authentication.